Johannes Megapolensis

 Johannes Megapolensis (1603–1670) was a dominie (pastor) of the Dutch Reformed Church in the Dutch colony of New Netherland (present-day New York state in the United States), beginning in 1642.
 Serving for several years at Fort Orange (present-day Albany, New York) on the upper Hudson River, he is credited with being the first Protestant missionary to the Indians in North America.
-He later served as a minister in Manhattan, staying through the takeover by the English in 1664.
+He later served as a minister in Fort Amsterdam on Manhattan Island, staying through the takeover by the English in 1664.

-The minister is best known as the author of A Short Account of the Mohawk Indians, their Country, Language, Figure, Costume, Religion, and Government, first published from his letters by friends in 1644 in North Holland, and being translated into English in 1792 and printed in Philadelphia.
-He is also known for having assisted the French missionary, Father Isaac Jogues in the 1643.
+The minister is widely known as the author of A Short Account of the Mohawk Indians, their Country, Language, Figure, Costume, Religion, and Government, first published from his letters by friends in 1644 in North Holland, and being translated into English in 1792 and printed in Philadelphia.
+He is also known for having assisted the French missionary, Father Isaac Jogues escape from the Mohawk Indians in the 1643.
 The priest had been serving as a missionary to the Hurons and had been taken captive by the Mohawk.
 After his tenure in Rensselaerwyck, Megapolensis went to New Amsterdam intending to return to Holland.
-Governor Peter Stuyvesant prevailed upon him to remain and undertake the duties of pastor.
+Governor Peter Stuyvesant prevailed upon him to remain and undertake the duties of a pastor.
 In 1664, he was instrumental in facilitating a smooth transition to British rule.

-Biography

 Early life

-Megapolensis was born in Koendyck (Koedijk), Netherlands in 1603.
+Megapolensis was born in Koendyck (Koedijk, Netherlands in 1603.
 His father, also named Johannes, was a Protestant dominie or minister in Egmont-aan-Zee.
 The father Latinized the family name from the original van Mecelenburg.
 (Another source suggests the original name was von Grootstede.)
-However, from his translations of the Van Rensselaer Bowier Manuscripts, A.J.F. van Laer suggests that Magapolensis was not the son, but the nephew of Johannes, Sr. and married the daughter of the latter's wife by her first marriage.
-He became a Protestant clergyman after abandoning Catholicism in his youth.
-In 1634 he was pastor in Wieringerwaard.
-Four years later he was minister at Schoorl.
+However, from his translations of the Van Rensselaer Bowier Manuscripts, A.J.F. van Laer suggests that Megapolensis was not the son, but the nephew of Johannes, Sr. and married the daughter of the latter's wife by her first marriage.
+Megapolensis studied Catholicism at Cologne but became disenchanted with its particular precepts and customs.
+At the objection of his family he became a Protestant clergyman at an early age.
+For this he was disinherited.

 In 1630 the younger Megapolensis married Mathilde Willems in the Netherlands.
 The couple had at least four children born there in the next twelve years.
 Their son Johannes became a surgeon working at Fort Orange.
 In 1654, their daughter Hillegond married Cornelis van Ruyven, secretary to the colonial Council.